MicrosoftEdge/MicrosoftEdge-Documentation/extensions/troubleshooting/README.md

 Until extensions are available via the Windows Store, this button *should* be visible by default.
 If you open the "More" (...) menu, select the "Extensions" menu item and don't see the button, follow these steps:

 1. In the address bar type **"about:flags"** and press the **"Enter"** key.
-2. Under the heading **"Developer settings"** make sure the checkbox next to **"Allow unpacked extensions to be loaded"** is selected.

    ![about flags](../media/aboutflags.PNG)